-Headaches caused by sugar have a lot to do with your blood glucose level.
-Glucose gives your body energy by entering your blood stream after you consume sugar.
-Your body maintains a proper blood sugar level by breaking down glucose with insulin.
+Headaches related to sugar have to do with your blood glucose level.
+Glucose gives your body energy and

-Consuming a lot of sugar or not consuming enough may cause an occasional sugar-related headache.
 Some conditions, like diabetes, may also make you more likely to experience sugar-related headaches.
 That’s because you may have an increased risk for hypoglycemia or hyperglycemia.
+These states can also occur without diabetes in some cases.

-Low blood sugar may cause a general headache or even a migraine.
-A headache may be dull in nature and throb around your temples.
-You may also feel nausea with a headache or migraine caused by hypoglycemia.
+A non-migraine headache related to low blood sugar may feel dull in nature and throb around your temples.
+You may feel nausea with a headache or migraine caused by hypoglycemia.

 Other symptoms of hypoglycemia include: